MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 ---

-Also known as MonetDB SQL, this component provides an SQL frontend to MonetDB4 and MonetDB5 (the former is deprecated).
+Also known as MonetDB SQL, this component provides an SQL frontend to MonetDB5.
 This component is required if you need SQL support.

 pathfinder
 ----------